Is your ERP system fully protected against cyber attacks?

 Threats of cyber attacks to ERP systems

-Potential cyber attacks on any business software is concerning, but really the biggest risk is limited knowledge or completely ignoring the risk.
-Businesses need to have a clear understanding of the cyber threat posed to ERP systems and take a proactive approach to dealing with these vulnerabilities.
-Effectively, the threats to ERP systems include everything from espionage and sabotage through to financial fraud.
+Potential cyber attacks on any business software are concerning, but really the biggest risk is limited knowledge or completely ignoring the risk.
+Businesses need to have a clear understanding of the cyber threat posed to ERP systems and take a proactive approach to deal with these vulnerabilities.
+Effectively, the threats to ERP systems include everything from espionage and sabotage to financial fraud.

 How to protect your ERP system against cybercrime?

 The risk of cyber attacks on ERP systems is undoubtedly real, but there are many ways for businesses to address the weaknesses and protect against potential cyber crimes.
 Here is a look at the steps companies should be taking:

 One of the biggest oversights for most businesses is delaying (or sometimes avoiding altogether) software updates when the notification is sent.
 The reason for these upgrades will be increased features, some of which will be security improvements such as critical security patches, to better protect ERP systems against cyber attacks.
 These security patches are developed when suppliers discover security breaches.
 Without these ERP software updates; ERP systems are under-protected and much more vulnerable to cybercrimes.
 Businesses must update software at the earliest convenience and communicate with suppliers to ensure the company is using the latest version.
 It’s also important to remember to install firewalls, anti-virus, and anti-malware software and keep this updated.